Getting Organized

 • Only keep broken things with a clear written plan to fix or repurpose them.

-• Giving things away and buying them later will usually make you happier than indefinitely holding onto things.
+• Giving things away and buying them later will usually make you happier than indefinitely holding on to things.

 Managing specific Zones